 NOTE: If symptoms of dry eye persist, consult an eye care professional to get an accurate diagnosis of the condition and begin treatment to avoid permanent damage.

-The above information is provide by the National Eye Institute.
+The above information is provided by the National Eye Institute.